What's the difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma?

 Answer From Rajiv K. Pruthi, M.B.B.S.

-Both Hodgkin's lymphoma and non-Hodgkin's lymphoma are lymphomas — a type of cancer that begins in a subset of white blood cells called lymphocytes.
-Lymphocytes are an integral part of your immune system, which protects you from germs.
+Both Hodgkin's lymphoma and non-Hodgkin's lymphoma are types of lymphoma.
+Lymphoma is a type of cancer that begins in white blood cells called lymphocytes.
+Lymphocytes are an important part of the body's germ-fighting immune system.

 The main difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma is in the specific lymphocyte each involves.

-A doctor can tell the difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma by examining the cancer cells under a microscope.
-If in examining the cells, the doctor detects the presence of a specific type of abnormal cell called a Reed-Sternberg cell, the lymphoma is classified as Hodgkin's.
+The difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma can be seen by looking at the cancer cells under a microscope.
+If a specific type of cell called a Reed-Sternberg cell is seen, the lymphoma is classified as Hodgkin's.
 If the Reed-Sternberg cell is not present, the lymphoma is classified as non-Hodgkin's.

-Many subtypes of lymphoma exist, and your doctor will use laboratory tests to examine a sample of your lymphoma cells to determine your specific subtype.
-Expect to wait a few days to receive results from these specialized tests.
+Many subtypes of lymphoma exist.
+If you have lymphoma, lab tests will be used to examine a sample of your lymphoma cells to determine your specific subtype.
+Expect to wait a few days to get results from these specialized tests.

-Your type of lymphoma helps your doctor determine your prognosis and your treatment options.
-The types of lymphoma have very different disease courses and treatment choices, so an accurate diagnosis is an integral part of getting the care you need.
+Your type of lymphoma helps to determine your prognosis and your treatment options.
+The types of lymphoma have very different disease courses and treatment choices.
+An accurate diagnosis is an essential part of getting the care you need.

 Rajiv K. Pruthi, M.B.B.S.

 - Adult non-Hodgkin lymphoma treatment (PDQ) — Patient version.
 National Cancer Institute. https://www.cancer.gov/types/lymphoma/patient/adult-nhl-treatment-pdq.
 Accessed Nov.
 28, 2022.